Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31F-audio-subsystem.md

 1. Find the `Speakers` icon in the bottom right part of the screen and click it using the right mouse button then using the left mouse button click `Sound Settings`.
-1. Locate the `All sound device` bar and click on it.
+1. Locate the `All sound devices` bar and click on it.
 1. Select the `Microphone` position in the `Input devices` section.
 1. Click on the `Start Test` bar in the `Input settings` section.
 1. Create some noise for the DUT to capture and note the result.